Paul Clemens (baseball)

 Paul Arthur Clemens (born February 14, 1988) is an American former professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the Houston Astros, Miami Marlins and San Diego Padres.
+He played in Major League Baseball (MLB) for the Houston Astros, Miami Marlins, and San Diego Padres.

 Early years

-Clemens attended James W. Robinson, Jr. Secondary School in Fairfax, Virginia where he lettered three years under head baseball coach Bill Evers.
+Clemens attended James W. Robinson, Jr. Secondary School in Fairfax, Virginia, where he lettered three years under head baseball coach Bill Evers.
 While at Robinson, Clemens broke Javier López's single-game strikeout record by recording 16 strikeouts against Socastee High School in Myrtle Beach, South Carolina.

 Clemens played summer baseball for the Virginia Barnstormers.
 During his senior year at James W. Robinson, Clemens accepted a baseball scholarship to Western Carolina University, but later decided that junior college was a better option.
 Clemens attended Louisburg College in North Carolina, where he pitched for two seasons.
 Clemens' tall frame and naturally live arm attracted the attention of MLB scouts early on in his college career.

 Professional career

 Atlanta Braves

 Clemens was drafted in the 36th-round (1089 overall) by the San Francisco Giants in 2007, but he chose to return to school for another year.
 He was drafted by the Atlanta Braves in the seventh round of the 2008 MLB Draft.